DylanScottCarroll/lodge_spec/01 Specification/01 Basics/07 Loops.md

 ### For Loop
-The over-loop works like Python's for-loop or for-each loops in other languages.
+The for-loop works like Python's for-loop or for-each loops in other languages.
 It accepts any object that is compatible with the iterator interface and loops.
 It uses the `from` keyword to associate a name with the element from the iterator.
+The type of the loop variable is inferred from the values in the container being iterated over.

 ``` Lodge
 !!
 Print all of the characters in the list